-Wayne Seymore, Physical Education Teacher and Athletic Director — Coach Seymore was born and raised in New York City, and has lived in both Harlem and the South Bronx.
-In 2005 he graduated from Lehman College with his Bachelors’ Degree in recreation education in middle and high school.
+Coach Seymore was born and raised in New York City and has lived in both Harlem and the South Bronx.
+In 2005, he graduated from Lehman College with his bachelor’s degree in recreation education in middle and high school.
 He has been working in the school system as a basketball coach and teacher since 2008.
 He enjoys playing and watching sports, and has a great passion for fitness.
 Coach Seymore strives to be the best at his craft and to be a positive role model for the youth in the inner-city.

-Raldane Cunningham, Physical Education Teacher — Coach Cunningham PE/Health teacher and Soccer/Track Coach was born in Jamaica W.I.
-He migrated to the USA at age 16.
-After completing high school he attended New York City Technical College where he studied Architecture.
-During college he worked as a personal trainer/Group fitness Instructor.
-Months after graduating he realized that his love for fitness exceeds working as a architect, he continued working as a trainer.
-To improve his knowledge in fitness he pursued a degree in Exercise Science at Brooklyn College.
-Upon completing his matriculated studies, he realized that inner city youths are in need of proper health and fitness programs.
-He worked in after school enrichment programs for a few years until he became a PE/health teacher.
-His dream is to teach inner city youths the importance of health and fitness.
+Coach Cunningham is a PE and health educator as well as a soccer and track coach.
+He was born in Jamaica W.I. and migrated to the US at age 16.
+After completing high school, he attended New York City Technical College where he studied architecture.
+During college, he worked as a personal trainer and group fitness instructor.
+Months after graduating, he realized that his love for fitness exceeded working as an architect, so he continued working as a trainer.
+To improve his knowledge in fitness, he pursued a degree in exercise science at Brooklyn College.
+Upon completing his studies, he realized that inner-city youth were in need of proper health and fitness programs and he worked in after school enrichment programs for a few years.
+His dream is to teach inner-city youth the importance of health and fitness.

-Frankie Haggerty, Music Teacher — Mr. Haggerty was born in Long Island, New York, and grew up in Valley Stream.
+Mr. Haggerty was born in Long Island, New York, and grew up in Valley Stream.
 Shout out to Green Acres Mall!
 His father started his own DJ company while Mr. Haggerty was very young.
-He started working for the company at the age of 8, and became a seasoned professional at the age of 16.
+He started working for the company at the age of 8 and became a seasoned professional at the age of 16.
 While becoming a DJ extraordinaire, he practiced his mastery of the trombone and music theory.
-Mr. Haggerty's musicality was woven together while studying Music Production and Music Anthropology at New York University (NYU).
-He has produced various genres of music including hip hop, EDM, pop, etc. He has performed all over the east coast, and was featured in Miami Music Week's Moombahton festival.
+Mr. Haggerty's musicality was woven together while studying music production and music anthropology at New York University (NYU).
+He has produced various genres of music including hip hop, EDM, pop, etc. He has performed all over the east coast and was featured in Miami Music Week's Moombahton festival.